alexdapunt/mailas-blog/content/post/lofoten-islands-by-campervan.md

 **Visit villages**

-One of the most stunning villages are: Ä, Hannisvager, Hamnoy, Nusfjord and Reine
+One of the most stunning villages are: Ä, Hannisvager, Hamnoy (in the photo), Nusfjord and Reine

 ![](/images/21555ffb-67d5-4d3d-8d84-56ff2563bd0c.JPG)